Bruna-Andelieri/hangmetal/README.md

      - In the "Connect to GitHub" section, search for the repository named "hangmetal".
 Click "Search", and then select "Connect" to establish the connection.
      - During the first deployment, scroll down to "Manual deploy" and click "Deploy Branch".
 This allows you to view the build logs as the app is being constructed.
      - After the initial deployment, enable "Enable Automatic Deploys" to ensure the app remains up-to-date following each push.

+  ### Local
+  For clonning the project you can log in (or sign up) to GitHub.
+   - Go to the repository for this project, [Hangmetal](https://github.com/Bruna-Andelieri/hangmetal).
+  - Click on the code button, select whether you would like to clone with HTTPS, SSH or GitHub CLI and copy the link shown.
+  - Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
+  - Type 'git clone' into the terminal and then paste the link you copied.
+Press enter.

 ## Credits